Shard polytopes: Preliminaries

 \subsection{Shards}

-An alternative description of the quotient fan~$\Fan_\equiv$ defined in \cref{thm:quotientFanGlueing} is given by its walls, each of which can be seen as the union of some preserved walls of the braid arrangement.
-The conditions in the definition of lattice congruences impose strong constraints on the set of preserved walls: deleting some walls forces to delete others.
+An alternative description of the quotient fan~$\Fan_\equiv$ defined in \cref{thm:quotientFanGluing} is given by its walls, each of which can be seen as the union of some preserved walls of the braid arrangement.
+The conditions in the definition of lattice congruences impose strong constraints on the set of preserved walls.
 Shards were introduced by N.~Reading in~\cite{Reading-posetRegions} (see also~\cite{Reading-PosetRegionsChapter, Reading-FiniteCoxeterGroupsChapter}) to understand the possible sets of preserved walls.

 For any arc~$\arc \eqdef (a, b, A, B)$, the \defn{shard}~$\shard(\arc) = \shard(a, b, A, B)$ is the cone

 We denote by~$\shards_n \eqdef \set{\shard(\arc)}{\arc \in \arcs_n}$ the set of all shards of~$\HA_n$.
 Note that~$|\shards_n| = |\arcs_n| = 2^n-n-1$ is the number~$2^n-2$ of rays of~$\Fan_n$ minus the dimension~$n-1$, see \cref{lem:numberShards}.